noqcks/open-o1-visa/Chapter 1 - The O1 Advantage.md

 In order to obtain an O1 visa, it is necessary to have a sponsor.
 Without a sponsor, it is impossible to acquire an O1 visa.

 The sponsor can be a company that has offered you a job, a U.S. citizen who is an agent, or even your own company.
-For details on self-sponsorship through your own company, refer to Appendix C: Self-Sponsoring through your own company.
+For details on self-sponsorship through your own company, refer to [Appendix C: Self-Sponsoring through your own company](Appendix C - Self-Sponsoring Via Your Own Company.md)

 ## Field of Expertise